nikoguerrero/nikoguerrero/README.md

 ```
 Besides programming, I'm a copywriter/editor and a lingüist.
 I love film photography, books, games and skating 🛹
-But most of all, I've always had a thirst for learning, that's why I'm changing careers.
+But most of all, I've always had a thirst for learning.
 ```
 ## ✉️ Contact